-Based on sanitation department projections of annual refuse tonnage and waste disposal costs, each residential unit would pay an average of \$82 a year for waste disposal in order to cover the cost of waste export, achieving a savings of \$282 million.
-A 15 percent reduction in waste would bring the average cost per household down to \$70 and a 30 percent reduction would further lower the average cost to \$57 per residential unit.
+Based on sanitation department projections of annual refuse tonnage and waste disposal costs, each residential unit would pay an average of \$97 a year for waste disposal in order to cover the cost of waste export, achieving a savings of \$337 million.
+A 15 percent reduction in waste would bring the average cost per household down to \$82 and a 30 percent reduction would further lower the average cost to \$68 per residential unit.

 Alternatively, implementation could begin with Class 1 residential properties (one-, two-, and three-family homes) where administration challenges would be fewer than in large, multifamily buildings.
-This would provide an opportunity to test the system while achieving estimated savings of \$90 million, assuming no decline in the amount of waste thrown away.
+This would provide an opportunity to test the system while achieving estimated savings of \$106 million, assuming no decline in the amount of waste thrown away.

-PROPONENTS MIGHT ARGUE that by making the end-user more cost-conscious the amount of waste requiring disposal will decrease, and in all likelihood the amount of material recycled would increase.
-They may also point to the city's implementation of metered billing for water and sewer services as evidence that such a program could be successfully implemented.
-To ease the cost burden on lower-income residents, about 10 percent of cities with PAYT programs have also implemented subsidy programs, which partially defray the cost while keeping some incentive to reduce waste.
-They also might argue that illegal dumping in other localities with PAYT programs has mostly been commercial, not residential, and that any needed increase in enforcement would pay for itself through the savings achieved.
+PROPONENTS MIGHT ARGUE that by making the end-user more cost-conscious, the amount of waste requiring disposal will decrease, and the amount of material recycled would likely increase.
+They may also point to the city's implementation of metered billing for water and sewer services as evidence that similar programs have been successfully implemented.
+To ease the cost burden on lower-income residents. about 10 percent of cities with PAYT programs have implemented subsidy programs, which partially defray the cost while keeping some incentive to reduce waste.
+They might also argue that illegal dumping in other localities with PAYT programs has mostly been commercial, not residential, and that any needed increase in enforcement would pay for itself through the savings achieved.